-- Be genuine and authentic – People can see a fake person a mile away.
+People can see a fake person a mile away.
 You are not fooling anyone.
 If, by the way, you are not a likeable person and don’t aspire to be, find a new profession.

-- Make it about them – Focus on the other people in the room.
+Focus on the other people in the room.
 Ask them thoughtful questions about themselves.
 You must be tuned-in and develop a feel for how you can guide the conversation to a deeper, more personal level.
 Watch or listen for clues to indicate how comfortable your prospects are with the conversation.
 Making people uneasy or probing too far is counterproductive to rapport-building.

-- Find the common ground – As you begin to uncover more information about your prospects, you should be looking for common ground that will serve as the basis for future conversations.
+As you begin to uncover more information about your prospects, you should be looking for common ground that will serve as the basis for future conversations.
 Did you go to the same school?
 Have you worked for the same company in the past?
 Do you both have kids the same age?
 Do you share a favorite team?
 Finding an anchor in common ground will allow you to pick up your next conversation on a personal note before moving on to business.
 This is a huge advantage.

 In short, building a personal connection is essential to a productive sales meeting with a new prospect.

 Take the time during the first third of your meeting to do this and you will improve your chances of winning business; you will keep business with the client longer and will enjoy more testimonials and referrals than those sales people who jump right to the sales agenda.

 Don’t make this mistake - take time to invest in building rapport.